Redmine and OpenProject

 Maybe you have to search for commercial successors of Redmine, not of ChiliProject.

-RE: Redmine and OpenProject - Added by Greg Lewsza 6 months ago
+RE: Redmine and OpenProject - Added by Greg Lewsza over 4 years ago

 Obviously, I don't know the reason behind your search for an alternative.